-By receiving hospice care at home, your loved one will have the best possible quality of life during their last days.
+By receiving hospice care at home, your loved ones will have the best possible quality of life during their last days.

-Home hospice care offers a number of benefits to you and your loved one.
+Hospice care at home offers a number of benefits to you and your loved one.

-As mentioned before, in-home hospice care keeps your loved one in a familiar environment.
+As mentioned before, hospice care at home keeps your loved one in a familiar environment.
 They can relax in their favorite chair, sleep in their own bed, and avoid the discomforts of hospital surroundings.